WWEST Associate Chairs Program

 - Program Proposal (7 pages max.): This proposal should cover background information about the applicant (~2 pages), information about institutional readiness and support (~1 page), a proposed plan for activities including applicable deliverables and metrics (~3 pages), and a budget justification (~1 page).

-- A maximum of 3 references that can comment on the program proposal and/or the applicant’s fit with the selection criteria.
+- 3 lettersof support that can comment on the program proposal and/or the applicant’s fit with the selection criteria.

-- Letter of commitment for matching funds ($10,000 minimum, $15,000 preferred) from a non-federal source.
+- Optional: Letter of commitment for matching funds ($10,000 minimum, $15,000 preferred) from a non-federal source, if already secured.
 (If your institution is providing these funds, then you can provide one letter for funding and teaching relief.)

 September 1, 2018 - Term begins for 2018-19 Associate Chairs